 Dr. Asa Bradman is an environmental health scientist and expert in exposure assessment and epidemiology focusing on occupational and environmental exposures to pregnant women and children.
-He co-founded the UC Berkeley Center for Environmental Research and Children’s Health (CERCH) and helps direct exposure and health studies as part of the CHAMACOS partnership in the Salinas Valley, California.
+He currently holds the position of Professor in the Department of Human Health, in the School of Social Sciences, Humanities and Arts at University of California, Merced.
+Dr. Bradman co-founded the UC Berkeley Center for Environmental Research and Children’s Health (CERCH) and helps direct exposure and health studies as part of the CHAMACOS partnership in the Salinas Valley, California.
 His research focuses on pesticides, flame retardants, metals, emerging pollutants, VOCs, and other contaminants.
 Dr. Bradman also leads an initiative to improve environmental health in California childcare facilities and was a recipient of the IPM Innovators award from the California Department of Pesticide Regulation.
 He participates in extensive community outreach and education and interfaces with other scientists, state and federal agencies, policy makers, and industry.
 He participates on several advisory bodies and was appointed by Governor Schwarzennegger, and reappointed by Governor Brown, to serve on the California Biomonitoring Scientific Guidance Panel.